A personal reflection on park co-management – the people, the places, and the progress towards a ‘fair go’.

 'The other big influence on me was the late Gilbert Coulthard, an Adnyamathanha man who was one of the first Aboriginal Rangers in the state.
 Uncle Gil was prepared to take us young whitefellas under his wing if he reckoned you were alright.
 He was a natural educator, mentor and guide.
 His sense of humour was wicked and mischievous but woe betide anyone who wasn't listening when Uncle was trying to teach you something.
 He had a fearsome temper and you didn't forget a dressing down from Gil in a hurry.
 He treated us all as family and our kids loved him as their Adnyamathanha Grandfather.
 Years down the track, even as I write this, I'm still moved to tears.
 These days when I go to Balcanoona for a Board meeting, the spirit of the old Uncle absolutely pervades the place.
 I keep expecting to see him walking around a corner calling out his familiar 'Gooday'.
 I miss him greatly.

 'Well that’s about it for my long and rambling story about Co-Management.
 Why is it important to me?
 Well it was Aboriginal country long before us boat people arrived.
 Their forebears were displaced and treated pretty badly.
 So maybe Co-Management is natural justice or maybe a much simpler Australian concept of 'a fair go'.
-And it's been great to work for Department of Environment, Water and Natural Resources (DEWNR) which has been consistently prepared to give Aboriginal people a fair go.
+And it's been great to work for the Department for Environment and Water (DEW) which has been consistently prepared to give Aboriginal people a fair go.
 While the journey has been along a rough road at times, it's only right that Aboriginal people are given self-determination over the management of their traditional lands.

 'Surely, there can be no better example of reconciliation than Co-Management?'